hyperledger/fabric-private-chaincode/docs/design/fabric-v2+/interfaces.md

         [user_check] void *u_shim_ctx);
 ```

-For the tlcc<->ecc channel, See [Ledger Enclave - FPC
+For "Full" FPC (post-MVP), see also [Ledger Enclave - FPC
 Stub Secure Channel Module](interfaces.ecc-tlcc-channel.md) for an
 additional ocall provided by that module.